-Custodial Brokerage Account for Your Kids
+Custodial Brokerage Accounts for Your Kids

 Custodial accounts are accounts for minors (generally those less than 18 years old) set up by parents, guardians, and other adults.
 Custodial accounts are necessary because they are the only way for minors to enter into any financial transactions (such as opening bank accounts or stock trading accounts).